GX Acquisition Corp. (GXGXU)'s Financial Results Comparing With ARYA Sciences Acquisition Corp. (NASDAQ:ARYA) | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, gross revenue and valuation of GX Acquisition Corp. and ARYA Sciences Acquisition Corp.
+Demonstrates GX Acquisition Corp. and ARYA Sciences Acquisition Corp. earnings per share (EPS), top-line revenue and valuation.

 Profitability

-Table 2 shows GX Acquisition Corp. and ARYA Sciences Acquisition Corp.’s return on equity, return on assets and net margins.
+Table 2 provides GX Acquisition Corp. and ARYA Sciences Acquisition Corp.’s return on assets, return on equity and net margins.

 |Net Margins